 - A proposal, prepared and formulated by yourself, as well as a description of previous research work (max.
 10 pages in total).
 A proposal is an extensive and detailed description of the research project which has been discussed with the academic adviser.
 Please also read our Important Scholarship Information / section B, point 2.

-- Schedule of planned research work (must be agreed with academic supervisor)
+- Schedule for planned research work (must be agreed with academic supervisor)

 - University degree certificate indicating final grade(s): the certificate must be subsequently submitted before the grant-supported research begins if it is not available at the time of application.